-Text Completion questions include a passage composed of one to five sentences with one to three blanks.
-There are three answer choices per blank, or five answer choices if there is a single blank.
-There is a single correct answer, consisting of one choice for each blank.
-You receive no credit for partially correct answers.
+Text Completion questions include a passage composed of one to five sentences with one to three blanks, and there are three answer choices per blank, or five answer choices if there is a single blank.
+There will be a single correct answer, consisting of one choice for each blank .
+You will receive no credit for partially correct answers.

 1. Upon visiting the Middle East in 1850, Gustave Flaubert was so belly dancing that he wrote, in a letter to his mother, that the dancers alone made his trip worthwhile.

 |(C) taken aback by|

 |(D) beseeched by|

 |(E) flustered by|

 Choose carefully here.
 The clue is “the dancers alone made his trip worthwhile.”
 Thus, Flaubert was impressed by them.
 “Enamored by” is the only choice that captures such a feeling.
 “Overwhelmed by” is extreme, and implies that Flaubert got more than he could handle.
 “Taken aback by”, in contrast, merely suggests that our traveler was surprised by the dancers; we cannot be sure that his surprise was pleasant.
 Meanwhile, “beseeched by” does not indicate how Flaubert felt, whereas if he were “flustered by” the performers, he would not likely have found his encounter with them worthwhile.

 2. Increasingly, the boundaries of congressional seats are drawn in order to protect incumbents, as legislators engineer the demographics of each district such that those already in the office can coast to (i) victory.
 Of course, there is always the possibility that the incumbent will face a challenge from within his or her own party.
 Nevertheless, once the primary is over, the general election is (ii)

 |(A) an ineluctable||(B) seldom nugatory|